nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-07-social_impact_of_business_structures.md

 ## What is Social Impact?

-**Definition:** The effect a company has on society beyond its financial performance.
+**Definition:** "The effect a company has on society beyond its financial performance."

 It encompasses a wide range of factors, including environmental sustainability, ethical business practices, and community engagement.
 Essentially, social impact measures how well a company is meeting its responsibility to stakeholders beyond shareholders.